Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Visit Sarajevo

 Where do I start with Sarajevo?
 Should you visit?
 It’s a yes from me!.
-But here’s the rub: everyone else has discovered how wonderful it is too.
+But here’s the rub: everyone else has discovered how wonderful it is, too.
 Anyone still calling Sarajevo “underrated” or a “hidden gem” either hasn’t visited recently or wasn’t paying attention.
-It’s busy, and not just in peak summer season.
+It’s busy, and not just in the peak summer season.
 While Sarajevo still offers good value compared to many northern European capitals, it’s no longer the budget break it once was.
 Bosnia and Herzegovina is very much having its moment – and Sarajevo is right at the centre of it.

 Things to do in Sarajevo